Resource management is critical for project managers to deliver work on time and budget while ensuring your team is scheduled efficiently.

 Not only that, Float can create custom views for project managers to visualize color-coded data in a way that makes sense for any given project.
 Its sorting and filtering options help the team sift through their favorite schedule views for faster and easier management.

-Digital branding agency Impression needed a better way to manage its professional services.
+The challenge: Digital branding agency Impression needed a better way to manage its professional services.
 Their biggest challenge?
 Being able to accurately track both billable and non-billable hours.

 They didn't have a resource management process that enabled them to track how their time was being spent and where.
-According to Hartley:

-Ready to better manage your team resources?
+Ready to manage your team resources better?